 I am proud to be your son.
 I am the son of a hero who was quick to lend a helping hand to friends in need.
 I hope that your heroism and behavior throughout your life, just as in your death, shall be a symbol to us all, and continue through the next generations.

-Mom tries to blur the affect of separation by leading and guiding us with great love.
+Mom tries to blur the effect of separation by leading and guiding us with great love.
 Mum told me at my Bar Mitzvah celebration that she could be almost anything except for Dad.
 She wished that when I grow older, I shall be a full time dad and spend beautiful moments with my children that I have always dreamed about but couldn’t experience with you, Dad.
 I wish I could have you around through the good times and the bad times alongside me.
-Knowing that I wont have you around through the beautiful and significant moments in my life, like graduating kindergarten and elementary school, and starting junior high is like a pinch through my heart.
+Knowing that I won't have you around through the beautiful and significant moments in my life, like graduating kindergarten and elementary school, and starting junior high, is like a pinch through my heart.

 So, with all the dreams and longing in a sea of love and pride and as an inseparable part of Mom, Shani and me, you will stay with us forever."